ryzhyk/feldera-zanzibar/README.md

 The `zanzibar-ondemand.sql` program adds this optimization to the naive implementation above.
 In addition to a stream of changes to the object graph, it maintains a constantly changing set of 10000 subscriptions.
-This implementations runs ~100x faster and uses 10x less memory than the naive implementation.
+This implementation runs ~100x faster and uses 10x less memory than the naive implementation.

 ## How to run